XDeboratti/rtd-tutorial/docs/source/install.rst

 - outdated GCC/Clang:
    - ``GCC or Clang version 10 or higher required for C++20 support!``

-If you have the compilers installed, potential fixes are:
+If the compilers are installed, here are possible fixes:

 - CUDA
    - ``export PATH=/usr/local/cuda-12.6/bin/:${PATH}`` or